-Why am I receiving a Tuition Account Refund?
+Why am I receiving a Refund?

 Refund due to Excess Financial Aid

-A student may be issued a refund when the amount of Financial Aid received exceeds the outstanding tuition balance.
+A student may be issued a refund when the amount of Financial Aid received exceeds the outstanding student account balance.
 UW-Madison will refund the credit balance resulting from excess aid within two weeks of either the date the aid was credited to the student’s account or the first day of the semester, whichever is later.

 Refund due to Tuition Reduction